 - By-products (this could be beaks, feet, and even feathers . . . you wouldn’t eat those, and I doubt you’d want your cat to either)

 - Artificial colors, flavors, or preservatives like BHT, BHA, or ethoxyquin

 5. Your Budget

 Typically, better quality foods tend to cost more.

-Better quality foods also have less fillers and other ‘junk’, so each can or bag of food gives your cat more nutrition than the same size can or bag that’s loaded with corn, wheat, by-products and all kinds of artificial colors and flavors that are worthless or even harmful to your cat.
+Better quality foods also have fewer fillers and other "junk," so each can or bag of food gives your cat more nutrition than the same size can or bag that’s loaded with corn, wheat, by-products, and all kinds of artificial colors and flavors that are worthless or even harmful to your cat.

 More expensive doesn’t always mean higher quality, so read the labels and nutrition content carefully before you buy, no matter what price the food is.

 Read about the food and brand online.
 See what other people who are feeding it to their cat have to say about it.
 If you have friends or family members who are knowledgeable about cats, ask what they feed their cats.
 Some veterinarians are a good source of information about cat food, but others may try to sell you a certain brand they offer.
 Always do some checking on your own to make sure you’re feeding your cat something healthy and with good quality ingredients.

 More Cat Food Tips

 - When switching to a new cat food, do it slowly by adding small amounts of the new food in with the cat’s current food.
 A slow transition can help prevent stomach upset or diarrhea.